ant1isbusy/clifootball/README.md

 # cli football analysis [WIP]
 This simple tool allows you to check on your favorite teams and players inside the terminal.
+Made with python and sqlite.

 In this way you can quickly check the latest results, league tables, top scorers, et cetera.